SidoShiro/SearchEngine/README.md

 make run
 ```

-> Type '?' or 'help' to use the cmd search engine
+> Type '?' or 'help' to use the cli search engine

 **Features:**